-If you’ve ever heard the term ‘impaired risk’, or ‘impaired life’, in relation to life insurance, you might be wondering what it means?
-More importantly, you might want to know what it means for you in terms of obtaining life cover, and whether it makes you uninsurable.
+If you have ever heard the term ‘impaired risk’, or ‘impaired life’, in relation to life insurance, you might wonder what it means?

-Impaired risk refers to any life insurance applicant who doesn’t meet the insurer’s criteria to obtain the most affordable rates.
-‘Impaired’ signifies that you’re a higher risk and therefore more difficult to insure.
+Impaired risk refers to an applicant who does not meet the insurer’s ‘standard‘ criteria to obtain the most affordable rate.
+Impaired, signifies that you are considered a higher risk and therefore more difficult to insure.

-If you’re classified as an impaired risk, the insurer has decided that because of certain factors, you’re statistically more likely to make a claim.
-As a result your monthly premiums will be more expensive.
+If you are regarded as impaired, the insurer has decided that because of certain key factors, often health-related, you are more likely to make a claim.

-At Reassured, 45.2% of customers who have been declined before for life insurance, get accepted with us.
+At Reassured, 45.2% of customers who had previously been declined life insurance cover, are accepted on a policy through us.